 Ironically, the Product Development Services sector has overlooked the importance of Product and has become drunk on revenue and enamored with social media and sexy designs.
 In the process, they are failing to deliver differentiated value and the innovation that the sector truly needs.

 A recent report released by Forrester, “Wanted: Digital Engagement Providers,” outlines how five types of firms – digital agencies, management consultancies, mobile boutiques, systems integrators and telecom – are competing with product development firms to own the digital transformation market.

 It’s clear that in order to thrive in the digital transformation market, Product Development Services companies must differentiate by providing exceptional Product Lifecycle Management.
 They must excel at innovation, build a strong product culture, and deliver product results, not just software.

 The product organizations that do this will not look like yesterday’s IT Services organizations.
-Their culture, their business models and the way they scale will all be different.
+Their culture, their business models, and the way they scale will all be different.
 This is primarily because product development success is reliant on more than technical capabilities.
-True innovation and product development success requires a product culture (see the recent research published at http://PDSInsights.com).
+True innovation and product development success require a product culture.